Statistical Inference for Noisy Incomplete Binary Matrix: Introduction

 \section{Introduction}

 Noisy low-rank matrix completion is concerned with the recovery of a low-rank matrix when only a fraction of noisy entries are observed.
-This topic has received much attention in the past decade, as a result of its vast applications in practical contexts such as collaborative filtering \citep{goldberg1992}, system identification \citep{liu2010} and sensor localisation \citep{biswas2006}.
+This topic has received much attention as a result of its vast applications in practical contexts such as collaborative filtering \citep{goldberg1992}, system identification \citep{liu2010} and sensor localization \citep{biswas2006}.
 While the majority of the literature considers the completion of real-valued observations \citep{candes2009exact, candes2010power, keshavan2010matrix, koltchinskii2011, negahban2012, chen2020noisy}, many practical problems involve categorical-valued matrices, such as the famous Netflix challenge.
-Several works have been done on the completion of categorical matrix, including \cite{davenport20141} and \cite{bhaskar20151} for 1-bit matrix, and \cite{klopp2015adaptive} and \cite{bhaskar2016probabilistic} for categorical matrix, whose entries can take multiple discrete values.
-In these works, low-dimensional nonlinear probabilistic models are assumed to handle the categorical data.
+Several works have been done on matrix completion involving categorical variables, including \citet{davenport20141} and \citet{bhaskar20151} for 1-bit matrix \yc{whose entries take binary values}, and \citet{klopp2015adaptive} and \citet{bhaskar2016probabilistic} for categorical matrix, and \citet{chen2022determining} for matrix of binary, count, and continuous variables.
+In these works, low-dimensional nonlinear probabilistic models are assumed.